bluerobotics/ardusub-gitbook/reference/ardusub/sensors-setup-page.md

 <img src="/images/reference/reference-ardusub-sensors-accelerometer.png" class="img-responsive img-center" style="max-height:600px;">

-To calibrate the flight controller accelerometers the vehicle will need to be placed and held in a number of orientations.
+To calibrate the autopilot's accelerometers the vehicle will need to be placed and held in a number of orientations.

 The calibration steps are: